 Not yet half made, in continual creation, constantly regenerating — important thoughts — and a pattern we see reflected in every facet of human life as well.
 Individuals, families, cities, nations, business, educational, and religious institutions, civilizations: all are subject to nature's law of cyclic growth and renewal.
 Nothing stays the same.
 Old forms die, giving way to the birth — or rebirth — of the new.

 Turning to inner or spiritual renewal, let's for a moment consider the idea that all religions spring from a common source and represent different paths to the same summit.
-This is a typically Oriental viewpoint, which until this century was almost unanimously rejected in the West.
+This is a typically Eastern viewpoint, which until this century was almost unanimously rejected in the West.
 However, aside from explaining, in part, how God reaches non-Christians — and conversely how non-Christians reach God — the idea is supported by comparative religious studies.
 Despite obvious differences, all religions do share certain fundamental concepts, a "hidden harmony" of inspiration, or a "perennial philosophy" as Leibniz, Aldous Huxley, and others have suggested.
 All faiths address questions of ultimate concern: To what purpose do we live?
 For what purpose do we die?
-All recognize a supreme divine source under one name or another, whether it be called God, Allah, Brahman, Tao, or the Great Spirit.
-All teach the Golden Rule in one or another form, reminding us that we are responsible for our actions.
+All recognize a supreme divine source under one name or another, whether it be called God, Allah, Brahman, Tao, Great Spirit, etc. All teach the Golden Rule in one or another form, reminding us that we are responsible for our actions.
 All prescribe love, altruism, and virtue as necessary to spiritual regeneration; and all agree that we are essentially spiritual beings — gods become mortal ("Is it not written in your Law, 'I have said you are gods?' " — John 10:34).